freesewing/freesewing/markdown/org/docs/patterns/holmes/instructions/en.md

 - Construct a covered button.
 - Attach the button via the shank to the peak of the crown doing your best to keep it in the middle of the seams.
-- Alternatively if you are not using the button with the ear flaps you can bend the shank down and _whipstitch_ the edge of the button to the crown instead so it does not move.
+- Alternatively if you are not using the button with the ear flaps you can bend the shank down and _Whipstitch_ the edge of the button to the crown instead so it does not move.

 <Note>